-The sub-title "Report on the Audit of the Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Requirement" is not applicable.
+The sub-title "Report on the Audit of the Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.

-$^{^{8}}$ In the event, other ethical requirements for auditors are issued by any regulatory authorities reference should be made to such regulations.
+In the event, other ethical requirements for auditors are issued by any regulatory authority, reference should be made to such regulation.